TheTerrior/hangman/README.md

     make [language]

-and this will run Hangman in the language of choice.
+where the language is lowercased, and this will run Hangman in the language of choice.

 I hope you learn something, I definitely have from making these.